 Psychedelia is Mania

 We often lump mania and psychosis together, as they are both extreme states of minds.
 It seems this conflating may be analogous to the conflating of cannabis and psychedelics previously discussed.
 Despite having some overlap, bipolar disorder and schizophrenia show some opposing correlations in the research.
 For example, while low IQ correlates to schizophrenia, high IQ was associated to bipolar risk.
 Another study found that children with high IQ were more likely to be diagnosed as bipolar later in life, and manic severity correlated to IQ.
 High arithmetic ability revealed 12-fold increase risk of being diagnosed with bipolar disorder.
 Excellent school performance at age 16 was linked to a 4-fold increased risk of bipolar disorder.
 There is a candidate causal variant underlying both intelligence and bipolar risk that is currently under study.
+In a genome-wide association study, bipolar disorder was linked to cognitive enhancing variants, while schizophrenia was correlated to cognitive impairment variants.
 I’ve explored an intelligence theory of bipolar disorder in the post Xenotypy.

 While cannabis seems to impair cognitive function in schizophrenics, it actually seems to increase cognitive function in bipolar disorder.
 One study found that schizophrenic, but not bipolar 1 disorder individuals had reduced hippocampal volume.
 During mania it was even found that hippocampal connectivity is increased, while schizophrenics have reduced connectivity.
 Prefrontal cortex glutamate is increased in mania, decreased in schizophrenia, and increased with psychedelics.
 Calcium channel and NMDAr antagonists were found to be anti-manic, while they can also induce psychotic symptoms.
 Lastly, while NMDAr enhancing drugs such as Theanine or glycine agonists were found to reduce psychosis, there are cases of mania induced by glycine/NMDAr enhancing drugs (cycloserine).